-Corrective measures will be implemented by the department head at each location until cause factors have been eliminated or controlled.
+Corrective measures will be implemented by department supervisors at each location until cause factors have been eliminated or controlled.

-All Immediate supervisors will provide analysis information of their respective departments to the department head for the development of the monthly analysis report for Commissioners' Court.
+All department supervisors will provide analysis information of their respective departments to the Loss Control Committee for the development of the quarterly analysis report for Commissioners' Court.

-The Claims Coordinator maintaining the accident log will utilize all injury and illness documentation.
+The Claims Coordinator maintaining the Accident Log will utilize all injury and illness documentation.
 The log will be utilized to prepare the quarterly report to Commissioners' Court.
-The report will be made available during the last Commissioners' Court meeting of the quarter.
+The report will be made available during the first Commissioners' Court meeting following the end of each quarter (i.e. first meeting in January, April, July, October.)